 Asia University America Program (AUAP)

 - Room with an AUAP Student: Living on-campus with an AUAP student is another excellent way to share American culture and learn more about Japanese culture.
-Call Housing Assignments at 360-650-2951 to sign-up.
+Check the box when filling out Western's housing application that asks if you'd like to be a roommate with an AUAP student or contact Housing Assignments at 360-650-2951 to sign-up.

 LIVE AND WORK IN JAPAN